 Advanced Electronic Signature

-A certificate authority (CA) is an organization that validates the identity of a person or entity (for example, a website, email address, company, etc.).
-This validated identity is linked to a specific cryptographic key in the form of a digital certificate.
+A certificate authority (CA) is an organization that validates the identity of a person or entity.
+For example, a website, email address, company, etc. This validated identity is linked to a specific cryptographic key in the form of a digital certificate.

 The Electronic Communications and Transactions Act 25 of 2002, the South African law that regulates electronic communications and transactions.

-Standard Electronic Signature – According to the ECT Act, a Standard Electronic Signature is “data attached to, incorporated in or logically associated with other data and which is intended by the user to serve as a signature” This type of signature may be drawn using digital tools or can be a scan of a signatory’s handwritten signature
+According to the ECT Act, a “Standard Electronic Signature” is “data attached to, incorporated in or logically associated with other data and is intended by the user to serve as a signature”.
+This type of signature uses digital tools or a scanned copy of the signatory’s handwritten signature.

 The technology used to secure an internet connection is Secure Socket Layer/Transport Layer Security .
 SSL uses encryption to “scramble” data so that anyone who tries to intercept it, will not be able to decode it.
 On the other hand, TLS is a more modern, secure version of SSL.

 STEAM fields are the areas of science, technology, engineering, the arts, and mathematics.
 Variations of definitions for the “A” exist.
 However, no other definition formally defines the arts with research or links the disciplines together as a whole with research.

 The POPIA is the Protection of Personal Information Actwhich sets forth the conditions which need to be followed by businesses and organisations, to protect the use, distribution, and processing of people’s personal information.
 In short, the POPIA serves to protect the consumers involved from harm.
 This includes theft, discrimination, improper distribution or unsolicited electronic communications.